tactools/Virtubot-Scanner/README.md

-# Virtu-Scanner (coming soon)
+# Virtu-Scanner

-* Connects to your GenesisMarkets platform(MT5)
+* Scans all markets within the **MarketWatch** and Virtubot scanner will open charts automatically based on your search criteria(Gain/Loss percentage).
-* Scans all markets and opens charts automatically based on your search criteria(Gain/Loss percentage).
+*close charts if conditions fall under the minimum value